iconix/iconix.github.io/_drafts/2017-07-05-data-is-all-around-us.md

 ### Code Walkthrough

+**TODO**: Should I just include this section as part of the notebook?

 First pass through the R code was to understand what each line does.
 There was plenty unfamiliar, and the code could get dense at times. ...

+**Original stated goal**: Visualize the connections quantitatively, based on how often characters share scenes.

+Tasks accomplished in R:
+> 1. Read in script lines, character->actor csv
+> 2. Transform script into data frame with scene#, line#, character speaking, line of dialogue, and actor
+> 3. Counts lines per scene per character
+> 4. Cast into binary speaker-scene matrix
+> 5. Hierarchical clustering
+> 6. Timeline visualization
+> 7. Coocurrence heatmap
+> 8. Network graph visualization
+> 9. Output data frame in a way R can consume for Shiny app usage

+Tasks 1-4 are data munging/parsing/tidying.
+5-8 are analysis and visualization.
+Task 9 is UX-friendly output.

 #### R Libraries